Help us raise money to find a cure for ALS!

 Scooter’s bunch is a far-reaching group of family and friends in support of our dad Scott Hollinger.
 He was diagnosed with ALS in March of 2019.
 With some uncertainty related to COVID-19, the Pittsburgh Walk to Defeat ALS is moving to a neighborhood near Scooter.
-It will not be virtual, but it will be in consideration of social distancing guidelines in our own unique way.
-Stay tuned for more details to come soon!
+It will be virtual for our team, but we have got some great giveaways and activities planned to celebrate our success and continue to raise awareness.

 Scooter is blessed with countless family and friends to support him through his ALS journey.
 We are eternally grateful for your contribution to reaching our fundraising goal in support of Scooter and his family.
 Due to COVID-19, it is more critical than ever to support the ALSAWPA so that they can continue their vital services for families who have beeb impacted by ALS.